6 hacks for healthy eating at university

 1. Turn your microwave into a steamer

 Microwaves are built for speed, but they can cook unevenly.
-Be sure to cut raw veg into small equal size pieces for consistent steaming.
+Cut raw veg into small equal size pieces for consistent steaming.

 3. Cheat with microwave risotto

+Risotto doesn’t mean slaving over a hot pan.
 Have a go at this quick and easy recipe for microwave butternut squash risotto.
-It even counts as 1 of your 5 a day:
+It even counts as 1 of your 5-a-day: